Wrongful Death Truck Accident Lawyers Serving Illinois

 - The truck was equipped with defective parts (bad tires, faulty brakes)

-By law, survivors can file a claim or lawsuit to seek financial recompense by all responsible parties as covered under their insurance policies.
-Lawyers work on behalf of the victim’s family to ensure that adequate financial compensation is obtained.
+By law, survivors can file a claim or lawsuit to seek financial recompense from all responsible parties as covered under their insurance policies.
+Lawyers work on behalf of the victim’s family to ensure that adequate monetary compensation is obtained.
 The recompense is usually enough to cover a variety of expenses including:

 - Medical bills for treating the victim before death